Things to do in Moose Jaw: Why you need to stop here!

 Places to Eat in Moose Jaw

-There are some surprisingly good places to eat at in Moose Jaw.
-My favourite spots for lunch is the Gallery Cafe.
+There are some surprisingly good places to eat in Moose Jaw.
+One of my favourite spots for lunch is the Gallery Cafe.
 Set inside the Yvette Moore Gallery, this restaurant makes pretty much everything from scratch.
-Their biscuits, soups and desserts taste just like grandma made them.
+Their biscuits, soups, and desserts taste just like grandma made them.
 And their Saskatoon berry iced tea is out of this world.

-The Gallery Cafe is not only a delightful stop for lunch and brunch, but you can shop here, too!
+The Gallery Cafe is a delightful stop for lunch and brunch, and you can also shop here!

 Another Moose Jaw favourite is Nits.
 Don’t be fooled by the name!
 This Thai restaurant has folks driving out to it from Regina.
 It’s authentic Thai food with many menu items you may not be familiar with.